Are Whataburger Fries Gluten Free?

 Although there is no wheat in the Whataburger fries itself, there is a risk due to the shared fryers and possible airborne wheat flour in the kitchen.
 According to studies, most people with celiac disease must consume 10–50 mg of gluten per day in order to start showing symptoms.
 For the most sensitive, even 20 parts per million may be problematic.
 To cross these thresholds, very little contamination would be necessary.

-For these reasons, the majority of specialists recommend avoiding Whataburger fries for anyone who has celiac disease or gluten sensitivity.
-Uncertainty regarding trace contamination arises from the absence of specific spaces for gluten-free preparation and cooking.
+For these reasons, it would be suggested to avoid Whataburger fries for anyone who has celiac disease or gluten sensitivity.
+Uncertainty regarding trace contamination arises from the absence of specific spaces for gluten free preparation and cooking.

 Precautions For Eating Whataburger Fries